The 23 Best Online MBA Programs In Sustainability

 7. University of Cumbria

-The University of Cumbria, partnered alongside The Robert Kennedy College, Switzerland, offers the first MBA in Leadership and Sustainability in the World.
-For maximum schedule flexibility there are six entry points throughout the year, and students may pursue an accelerated track to graduate in as little as 18 months, or take up to five years if they choose.
-Though the courses is mostly online, it also includes a mandatory one-week summer residency at The University of Cumbria in Ambleside.
+The University of Cumbria, partnered alongside The Robert Kennedy College, Switzerland, offers the first MBA in Leadership and Sustainability in the world.
+For maximum schedule flexibility, there are six entry points throughout the year, and students may pursue an accelerated track to graduate in as little as 18 months or take up to five years if they choose.
+Though the courses are mostly online, it also includes a mandatory one-week summer residency at The University of Cumbria in Ambleside.
 Note also that 93% of Cumbria’s alumni are either employed or pursuing further study six months after graduating.

 8 (tied).
 UMass Dartmouth

 Master of Business Administration with a Sustainable Development Concentration Online

 UMass Dartmouth offers a 30-credit track, with 9 credits devoted to the Sustainable Development concentration.
 Note that a generous transfer policy is also in place to accelerate coursework.
 In particular, the program focuses on Corporate Social Responsibility and Business Law, Sustainable Development Theory and Practice, and Strategic Sustainability Leadership.
 For interested students, UMass Dartmouth also offers a joint MBA/JD program, which might be of interest to students looking to combine an in-depth green business education with the practical uses of a law degree.

 Marylhurst University’s MBA in Sustainability is composed of twelve 5-week courses and one 10-week course.
 The program offers several concentrations, including Renewable Energy, Green Development, and Food Systems Management, in addition to a capstone course.
 The capstone is required coursework, in which students establish a link between their studies, their interests, and the real-world business issues; included in the capstone is the opportunity for students to create a detailed sustainability plan and project.
 For those interested, an accelerated track is available to complete in as little as 18 months.